Lease Renewal Review: What Changed and Whether It Is Fair

 Rent Increase Analysis

-We analyze whether the proposed rent increase is consistent with your lease's escalation clause, local market conditions, and industry benchmarks.
+We analyze whether the proposed rent increase aligns with your original escalation clause, your local rental market, and comparable units — and whether the landlord's stated justification holds up.

 New Clause Identification

-If your original lease had a renewal option with specific terms (fixed rent, market rate, etc.), we verify whether the renewal offer complies with those terms.
+If your original lease included a renewal option with specified terms (fixed rent, right of first refusal, specific conditions), we verify whether the renewal offer actually honors those terms.

 What Your AI Lease Review Looks Like